terryaney/Documentation.Camelot/RBLe/CalcEngines.md

 1. When setting up the RBLeMacro table, developers can skip one row for whitespace. **Skipping two rows ends macro.**
 1. Developers can add comments for each macro instruction row in the optional Comment column or by any text entry in the Action column starting with //.
 Any row with action text starting with // are ignored.
 1. Developers can suffix any action name with #stop to stop processing after the macro row has finished executing (helpful during debugging).
-1. When using variables (either with the SetVariable action or =BTRGetMacroVariable(name) function), BTR recommends creating a 'variable name table' that is just a list of string names and reference those strings in any macro instructions to avoid typo problems and enable usage auditing.
+1. When using variables (either with the SetVariable action or =BTRGetMacroVariable(name) function), KAT recommends creating a 'variable name table' that is just a list of string names and reference those strings in any macro instructions to avoid typo problems and enable usage auditing.
 1. All destination values should use [BTRCellAddress](RBLeRBLeMacro.BTRCellAddress.md) to create a 'reference' to a cell.
 This also helps so that things don't break when cells moved (if they just typed in a string literal representing the address).<br/><br/>NOTE: Because of the way server side calculations work `BTRCellAddress` doesn't behave exactly as expected.
 It is ran 'outside' of normal Excel 'calculation' restrictions meaning it will **always** calculate its address no matter what the Calculation mode is set to.
 For example, `=BTRCellAddress("A"+Sheet!A1)` if you set `A1=1`, then turn off Calculation, then set `A1=2`, when debugging locally within Excel, it obeys the Calculation mode and still returns `A1`, however, the server side calculation has to always calculate this and will return `A2`.
 So, be aware of this behavior when coding up macros.<br/><br/>
 1. `BTRCellAddress` is used to specify a range reference in a worksheet.
 Needed to allow macro processing to parse cell addresses.
 Aids developers in two ways.
 The rowOffset, colOffset, additionalRows, and additionalColumns parameters are all optional.<br/><br/>Explicit strings used as an address do not update when the range is moved.<br/><br/>The optional 'offset' and 'additional' parameters make it easier to dynamically specify a range when needed.<br/><br/>
 1. For the RunFunction action, the Value column should be set via `=BTRCellAddress(fn)` where fn is the cell containing the FunctionStart action.
-BTR recommends to create a worksheet scoped named range and use that, i.e. `=BTRCellAddress(RBLeMacro!functionName)`.
+KAT recommends to create a worksheet scoped named range and use that, i.e. `=BTRCellAddress(RBLeMacro!functionName)`.
 1. `Delete`, `CopyValue`, `CopyAddress`, `CopyToArray`, `SetParam`, and `SetVariable` are the only Actions that use Destination column.
 1. The best practice for the BlockRepeat action is to put the iterator/conditional value into the Destination column.
 Macro instruction processing will not use it, but makes it very obvious where the condition cell for block is.
 1. The default value for `BlockStart` and `BlockBreak` actions is `TRUE` meaning you can leave value blank.
 Developers only need to provide a `Value` column value if you need to conditionally control whether or not you skip or break/stop the block respectively.
 Note, developers cannot set `BlockRepeat` to `TRUE` or `=TRUE` because of infinite loop potential.